sphinx-doc/sphinx/doc/latex.rst

   implemented using ``sphinxVerbatim`` environment which is a wrapper of ``Verbatim`` environment from package ``fancyvrb.sty``.
-It adds the handling of the top caption and the wrapping of long lines, and a frame which allows pagebreaks.
+It adds the handling of the top caption and the wrapping of long lines, and a frame which allows page breaks.
 Inside tables the used environment is ``sphinxVerbatimintable`` (it does not draw a frame, but allows a caption).